 Partners Real Estate Investment Trust ("Partners REIT" or the "REIT") is an unincorporated, open-ended real estate investment trust and was formed pursuant to a Declaration of Trust dated March 27, 2007 and as amended and restated on June 4, 2010 and November 3, 2010.
-The addresses of its registered office and principal place of business are disclosed in the introduction to the annual report.
+The address of its registered office and principal place of business is 710 Redbrick Street, Suite 200, Victoria, British Columbia, V8T 5J3.
 The principal activity of Partners REIT is the investment in commercial retail properties.
 The units of the REIT are listed on the TSX Venture Exchange (the "Exchange") and trade under the symbol "PAR.UN".